 - Ultimate: Nox Gas Grenade – Covers a sizable area with deadly gas

-Caustic, the other unlockable legend, also has three abilities that largely feel similar.
+Caustic, another unlockable legend, also has three abilities that largely feel similar.
 His passive and tactical abilities work together in tandem.
 The Nox Gas Trap lets you set up to six gas canisters on the ground.
 They can either be activated by shooting them or when an enemy walks over them.
 Once this happens, enemies who step into the gas will be revealed with Caustic’s passive ability.
 The gas also slowly damages those who get caught in the fumes.
 His ultimate is the gas trap in grenade form, and covers a much larger area.

 - Passive: Insider Knowledge – Scans nearby beacons to reveal next ring location